Bismyth/innovation-dev-challenge/README.md

 ### Backend

-The backend is made up of several folders each holding a part of the overall backend process
+The backend is made up of several folders each holding a part of the overall backend process.

 #### 1. Routes

 Routes holds the fastapi implementation that defines the different endpoints available from the backend.
 These endpoints act as entrypoints to run logic and fetch and store data.
 When a JSON is sent to the endpoint, the functon has a parameter matching the data.
-This paramter is types using the validation model for this data.
+This parameter is types using the validation model for this data.
 If the data does not match the validation model, the backend will return error 422.

-The endpoint also defines a response validation model, this is used to validate data coming out of the app and to show or hide certain fields to the response.
+The endpoint also defines a response validation model, this is used to validate data coming out of the app and to show or hide certain fields in the response.
 The backend will attempt to translate the object being returned into this format and will only include the listed fields.

 #### 2. Models

-This folder holds the validation models used in recieving and sending data to and from the backend.
+This folder holds the validation models used when recieving and sending data to and from the backend.
 The python package Pydantic is used as a base of these models.
 Each class is a different validation object, each property has a type assigned to allow the validators to check type, i.e. `id : int`.
 If the property has the following notation `id : int = None` then the value is not required but will be used if present, properties without this notation are required by default and if they are not present in the web request, error 422 will be returned by the backend.

 #### 3. Schemas